-- Follow up with your gynecologist regularly.
+- Follow up with your gynaecologist regularly.

-- Do not succumb to side effects with the medications, they can be avoided with your doctor’s advice and simple lifestyle modifications.
+- Do not succumb to side effects with the medications.
+They can be avoided with your doctor’s advice and simple lifestyle modifications.

 Can You Use the Pills While Breastfeeding?

 Barrier or physical methods of contraception like the use of condoms by the male are ideal for nursing mothers.
 Hormonal contraceptives are better avoided during breastfeeding.
 If you are advised hormonal contraception due to other indications, progestin-only pills are preferable.
 Estrogen is known to hamper the amount of milk produced by the mother.
-It is also better avoided in the first six weeks after delivery since pregnancy and estrogen both are pro-thrombotic and can increase the possibility of having blood clots especially in the large veins of the lower limbs.
+It is also better avoided in the first six weeks after delivery since pregnancy and estrogen both are pro-thrombotic and can increase the possibility of having blood clots, especially in the large veins of the lower limbs.

 Effectiveness of Contraceptive Pills

-Overall efficacy of oral contraceptive pills is found to be around 97%, but practically it is accepted to have a success rate of 91% with the use of hormonal contraception only.
+Overall efficacy of oral contraceptive pills is found to be around 97%, but practically, it is accepted to have a success rate of 91% with the use of hormonal contraception only.

 Simultaneous use of other contraceptive methods, like condoms, can further improve the rate of pregnancy prevention significantly.

-Following are the key benefits of OCPs
+Following are the key benefits of OCPs:

-- Reversible: Unlike intrauterine devices (IUDs), OCPs can be safely discontinued whenever a pregnancy is desired and hence make for an easily reversible method of contraception.
+- Reversible: Unlike intrauterine devices (IUDs), OCPs can be safely discontinued whenever a pregnancy is desired, and hence make for an easily reversible method of contraception.